angulardart/site-angulardart/src/tools/dartdevc/faq.md

 #### How are the modules created?

-When you use pub with dartdevc, a heuristic that's based on package structure determines which modules pub creates:
+When you use a build_runner command with dartdevc, a heuristic that's based on package structure determines which modules the build_runner command creates:

 * One module for each Dart file that’s under `lib`, but not under `lib/src`. <br>
   These are the Dart files that are part of the package's public API,